 Furthermore, legal standards relating to the validity, enforceability, and scope of protection of intellectual property rights are uncertain.
 Despite our precautions, it may be possible for unauthorized third parties to copy our brands, products and platform capabilities, and use information that we regard as proprietary to create brands and products that compete with ours.
 Effective patent, trademark, copyright, and trade secret protection may not be available to us or commercially feasible in every country in which our products are available.
 Further, intellectual property law, including statutory and case law, particularly in the United States, is constantly developing, and any changes in the law could make it harder for us to enforce our rights.
 The value of our intellectual property could diminish if others assert rights in or ownership of our trademarks, patents, and other intellectual property rights, or adopt trademarks that are similar to our trademarks.
 We may be unable to successfully resolve these types of conflicts to our satisfaction.
 In some cases, as noted below, litigation or other actions may be necessary to protect or enforce our trademarks, patents, and other intellectual property rights against infringement or misappropriation.
 As we expand our international activities, our exposure to unauthorized copying and use of our products and platform capabilities and proprietary information will likely increase.
-Moreover, policing unauthorized use of our technologies, trade secrets, and intellectual property rights as those in the United States and where mechanisms for enforcement of intellectual property rights may be weak or inadequate.
+Moreover, policing unauthorized use of our technologies, trade secrets, and intellectual property may be difficult, expensive, and time-consuming, particularly in foreign countries where the laws may not be as protective of intellectual property rights as those in the United States and where mechanisms for enforcement of intellectual property rights may be weak or inadequate.
 Accordingly, despite our efforts, we may be unable to prevent third parties from infringing upon, misappropriating, or otherwise violating our intellectual property rights.
-Any of the foregoing could adversely impact our business, financial condition, and results of operations.
+Any of the foregoing could adversely impact o